 “Ian's so good, and has such a strong arm,” Prewett said, “if you get open, you're going to get the ball.
 I don't know why, but Rockhurst was in this prevent defense and I just ran by the guy and he didn't come after me.

-Page 2 of 2 - “Ian threw a perfect pass and that was pretty much it.”
+“Ian threw a perfect pass and that was pretty much it.”

 Darrius Shepherd, who caught four touchdown passes from Brown last week and added a third-quarter TD reception of 31 yards Friday night, said, “Ian's a stud.
 He can play.
 He had so much pressure this week and tonight and he goes out and has a great game.
 That tells you what kind of player and person he is.”